Before we begin teaching letters (graphemes) and their sounds (phonemes), we begin by playing games and activities to build phonic awareness.

 The BBC Alphablocks Guide to Letters and Sounds:

-Your child will be given a sounds book to bring home at the start of Term 2.
+Your child will be given a Little Wandle phonetically plausible text to bring home at the start of Term 2.
 Please keep this in the book bag and ensure it comes to school every day.
 If possible, go through the sounds book once a day to see if your child can remember the actions and associated letter sound.
 Don’t spend too long on this, a minute or two at the most.
 Celebrate your child’s successes rather than dwelling on any sounds not yet known.

 Once your child knows a few letters we can begin making words by blending.
 Blending, or sounding-out is the process of pushing sounds together to read words: